-Can I save money using my appliances on economy 7 during the night?
+Can I save money using appliances on economy 7 during the night?

-I’m not so convinced about economy 7 being significantly cheaper to use, and if not utilised properly it can even work out more expensive than a normal tariff.
-This is because the electricity is only cheaper during the specified 7 hours through the night, but during the rest of the day and evening it’s often more expensive and I’ve seen cases of it being almost double normal rates.
+So if you do not use storage heating there’s not much point being on any energy scheme designed to give cheaper electricity during the night (or off peak).
+These schemes can easily work out more expensive than a normal tariff.
+This is because the electricity is only cheaper during the specified 7 hours through the night.
+During the rest of the day and evening it’s usually more expensive.
+I’ve seen cases of it being almost double normal rates.

 Is it safe letting my washing machine, dishwasher or tumble dryer run at night on Economy 7?

-Without wishing to appear to be trying to put people off, another consideration is safety.
-Personally I don’t care if I saved hundreds of pounds a year, I would not leave my potentially dangerous appliances running whilst we were all asleep in bed.
+Personally I don’t care if I saved hundreds of pounds a year.
+I would not leave my potentially dangerous appliances running whilst we were all asleep in bed.